As always, having more fun than a human being should be allowed to have.

 Well, sometimes you don't even know when you're getting one.

-Well, it sounds like uh something that need to come up with.
+Well, it sounds like something that maybe came up with.

 I wonder what he'll say tomorrow.